When Your Child’s Treatment Ends: A Guide for Families

 - Your child’s ability to go back to normal family life

 The end of treatment may be a difficult time for your child.
-He will need opportunities to talk about how hard it is to be out of the spotlight and back in the real world.
-This can be a time of “withdrawal” for him – he will probably not get as much attention and special consideration as he did when he was sick.
-He will need time to adjust emotionally and physically.
-If your child is having a hard time, you may want to talk to friends and teachers about what he is going through.
+They will need opportunities to talk about how hard it is to be out of the spotlight and back in the real world.
+This can be a time of “withdrawal” for children who have had cancer – they will probably not get as much attention and special consideration as they did when they were sick.
+They will need time to adjust emotionally and physically.
+If your child is having a hard time, you may want to talk to friends and teachers about what they’re going through.

-Sometimes, a special counselor can help your child express feelings that he might otherwise not share with you because he wants to protect you.
+Sometimes, a special counselor can help your child express feelings that they might otherwise not share with you because they want to protect you.
 Get a referral to a counselor from your doctor or a trusted friend.
 Kids also love being with other kids who have been through the same kind of things.
 Camps and support groups allow kids with similar health backgrounds to socialize and talk about their experiences.
 This can help them put the end of treatment into perspective and be ready to go back to the real world.